This post may contain affiliate links.

 balls of ground beef, burger buns, lettuce, pickles, cheese, mustard and mayo, and sliced onions arranged on a baking sheet

-We have a lot of opinions about pickles.
-And our favorite pickles for smash burgers are refrigerated whole kosher dill pickles.
-It’s all about the refrigeragted pickle in our opinion.
-They’re MUCH fresher, rarely have color added, and just taste better.
+• Pickles: I have a lot of opinions about pickles (I especially love pickles in a pasta salad).
+And my favorite pickles for smash burgers are refrigerated whole kosher dill pickles.
+Overall, they’re more flavorful.
 Cut a few into chips for the burgers and slice some into spears for serving on the side.

-When it comes to burgers, nothing compares to a few crisp layers of iceberg lettuce.
+• Lettuce: When it comes to burgers, nothing compares to a few crisp layers of iceberg lettuce.
 It’s just the only way.
-We like to fold a couple of lettuce leaves to create multiple layers and exceptional crunch.
+I like to fold a couple of lettuce leaves to create multiple layers and exceptional crunch.

-If you’re going to make a smash burger—you’ve gotta go all in.
+• American Cheese: If you’re going to make a smash burger—you’ve gotta go all in.
 And that means using ultra-melty American Cheese.
-We like the ease of individually wrapped Kraft Singles, but you can also purchase a chunk of American cheese at most meat and cheese counters.
-We do not recommend hard or aged cheeses—to do a Smash Burger right is to use a cheap, melty cheese!
+I like the ease of individually wrapped Kraft Singles, but you can also purchase a chunk of American cheese at most meat and cheese counters.
+I do not recommend hard or aged cheeses—to do a Smash Burger right is to use a cheap, melty cheese!

-This recipe uses our very secret, very fancy (kidding) burger sauce.
-Our homemade Smash Sauce or “special sauce” is made with equal parts whole-grain mustard, prepared yellow mustard, and olive oil mayonnaise.
+• Burger Sauce: This recipe uses my go-to smasher burger sauce.
+This “special sauce” is made with equal parts whole-grain mustard, prepared yellow mustard, and mayonnaise.
 There’s just something about this combination!
-We like to make extra and spread it onto grilled cheese, deli-style sandwiches, and even brats.
-It also makes a great fry sauce

-In the test kitchen we prefer to use brioche hamburger buns.
+• Burger Buns: I prefer brioche hamburger buns.
 They’re soft, buttery and ever so slightly sweet.
 Potato buns are also a great option.

 smash burger on a wooden cutting board with pickles set in the background